Patriarchs and Bishops Against the Persecution of the Ukrainian Orthodox Church

 Patriarchate of Serbia

-His Holiness Porfirije, Archbishop of Peć, Metropolitan of Belgrade and Karlovci, and Serbian Patriarch
+His Holiness Porphyrius, Archbishop of Peć, Metropolitan of Belgrade and Karlovci, and Serbian Patriarch

 Appeal in connection with state terror against the Ukrainian Orthodox Church